Shopify/hydrogen-v1/docs/framework/analytics.md

 ## Send analytics data from the server-side

-Some data is only available on the server.
-For example, detailed information about how many API calls a single page render makes and how long each API call took is only available on the server.
-This is information that users don't need to see and helps development teams gain insights about performance.
-If this is your use case, then sending analytics data from the server-side a good option.
+Some information that is not relevant to the storefront customers, but may be helpful for the development team is only available on the server.
+For example, detailed information about how many API calls a single page render makes, or how long each API call took is server-side information

 To send analytics data from the server-side, complete the following steps: